shamika/shamika.github.io/_posts/2014-10-17-Create-Custom-MCollective-Agent-Plugin.md

 Data Definition File (DDL) - Meta data and the validation information of the plugin is placed.
 </li>

-We are going to implement simple echo plugin with the following steps.
+We are going to implement simple echo plugin and going to deploy it in the Vagrant based demo described in the last post.
+Here are the steps.

 <h3>Steps</h3>